echeng0123/block30a-career-simulation-strangers-things/README.md

 <h1>Career Simulation notes: PLEASE READ BEFORE OPENING SITE </h1>

+<h3>YES THIS IS THE CORRECT BRANCH, not MAIN.
+TRY-7-HARDCODED-TOKEN (it actually uses redux, not a hardcoded token)</h3>

 <h2>Notes on using the site: </h2>
 <li>Try not to refresh the page because it will end your session.
 If you do refresh, or if a refresh occurs, the site has built in routing to the Login page for protection.</li>
 <li>Login times can be a little slow.
 If you login and press submit and nothing happens, wait a few seconds - this part is a little slow and has taken me up to 5 seconds.
 Sorry!</li>